An interesting tax framework

 Notaries are tax experts in the Principality of Andorra

-With its 78,000 inhabitants, Andorra has only 4 notaries, that is to say, 1 notary for every 20,000 inhabitants.
-Here are the contact data of our country’s four notaries:
+With its 78,000 inhabitants, Andorra has only 5 notaries, that is to say, 1 notary for every 15,000 inhabitants.
+Here are the contact details of some of the notaries in our country:

 - Bartumeu Martinez, Isidre